symfony/symfony-docs/book/forms.rst

 even customize how a ``textarea`` tag should be rendered.
 Nothing is off-limits, and different customizations can be used in different places.

-Symfony uses templates to render each and every part of a form, such as ``label`` tags, ``input`` tags, error messages and everything else.
+Symfony2 uses templates to render each and every part of a form, such as ``label`` tags, ``input`` tags, error messages and everything else.

 In Twig, each form "fragment" is represented by a Twig block.
 To customize